steeef/stp5blog/content/blog/toward-a-more-equitable-usa.md

 * abolish the senate (nod to Mystal again)
     * props up white supremacy
     * admitting DC and Puerto Rico would lessen white overrepresentation
+    * Mystal: "By 2040, it is projected that 70 percent of the country will be represented by just 30 senators"

 # Links